phoerious/rs-backup-suite/README.md

 ## Installing client and server on the same machine
 You can of course also install server and client on the same machine.
 This may be useful if you want, e.g. save your data to an external USB drive instead of a real NAS.
 A shortcut for running both `sudo make server-install` and `sudo make client-install` is simply running

-    sudo make install
+    sudo ./install all

 ## Uninstalling
-Similar to the `install` targets there are als `uninstall` and `server-uninstall` / `client-uninstall` targets.
-These remove all the scripts but preserve the data in `/bkp`.
+For uninstalling run ./uninstall.sh [all|server|client].
+These remove all the scripts but preserve the data in `/bkp` (or whatever your backup folder is).

 ## Backup strategies
 The intended use case for rs-backup-suite is as follows: you set up the server part on your NAS.
 Then you create a backup user for each user on each client machine.